nuggie86/First-Project/README.md

 - The main landing image consists of an image with five boxer puppies, the image has a white background that contrasts well with the navigation bar and main title, it has a clean, pleasant, simplistic look.

 __information on boxer dogs__
-- The information on boxer dogs section I have four information sections with four images to break up the headings and text.
+- The information on boxer dogs section I have four information sections with four images to break up the headings and text, As mentioned in the user storys it covers temperament, exercise and history of the breed.
 - The sections consist of:
 - Boxers are stocky, muscular, and powerful: In this section, it gives a physical description and weight characteristics of the breed and its features that make them so distinctive.
 - Personality: This section gives a brief overview of the dog's temperament and personality.